 Distance: 110 miles

-Many of the city's attractions are within a short distance of the downtown lively bayfront area or are linked by the light rail San Diego Trolley, which even travels to the Mexican border.
+San Diego County is blessed with over 70 miles of beaches and a near perfect year round climate.
+California's oldest city has something for everyone.
+Many of the city's attractions are within a short distance of the downtown lively bay front area or are linked by the San Diego Trolley.

-Be sure to visit its lively neighbourhoods such as Little Italy, East Village and the historic Gaslamp Quarter, a National Historic district featuring brick side walks, gaslights and Victorian style buildings.
-Wyatt Earp once ran a couple of saloons here, and his ghost may still haunt this dynamic hub of 90 plus restaurants, 40 bars and 100 retail shops.
+Be sure to visit lively neighbourhoods such as Little Italy, East Village and the historic Gaslamp Quarter.
+This National Historic district is a step back in time.
+In fact, Wyatt Earp once ran a couple of saloons here and his ghost is still a resident - apparently!

 Want to extend this California fly drive, or shorten it?
 Maybe fly onto the Hawaiian Islands afterwards?
 Call Bon Voyage to discuss the options available to you.